-The Prestige supports DHCP client on the WAN port and DHCP server on the LAN port.
-The Prestige's DHCP client allows it to get the Internet IP address from ISP automatically.
-The Prestige's DHCP server allows it to automatically assign IP and DNS addresses to the clients on the local LAN.
+The Prestige supports DHCP client (Ethernet encap) on the WAN port and DHCP server on the LAN port.
+The Prestige's DHCP client allows it to get the Internet IP address from ISP automatically if your ISP use DHCP as a method to assign IP address.
+The Prestige's internal DHCP server allows it to automatically assign IP and DNS addresses to the clients on the local LAN.